zoisite-rb/zoisite-rb/guides/source/sign_up_and_settings.md

 malicious bots and users trying to spam our application.
 We can add rate limiting to sign up to slow down anyone submitting too many requests.

-Rails makes this easy with the [`rate_limit`](https://api.rubyonrails.org/classes/ActionController/RateLimiting/ClassMethods.html) method in controllers.
+Zoisite makes this easy with the [`rate_limit`](https://api.rubyonrails.org/classes/ActionController/RateLimiting/ClassMethods.html) method in controllers.